 If my son got an invitation from your daughter for a sleepover I would ask him not to socialize with her at all.
 The invitation would make your whole family look morally bad.

 You are setting up a path for a lot of future bad decisions.
 Tell your kid NO no matter how much they pout.
 You are the parent & they are the kid.
 Most parents would disapprove of you for allowing such a thing to happen.
 I would not want YOU to be in charge of my child or grandchild in any way.
-This is very irresponsible to even consider such a thing.

 You would be responsible for what goes on & if something should happen you would be liable & we're talking possible jail time here.
 Be the parent & say no way.
 Let's think of something else that would be fun or it will be family time only.